KitronikLtd/pxt-kitronik-move-motor/RadioControlRx.md

 Click ``|Download|`` to transfer your code, to your other BBC micro:bit.
 Plug it into the :MOVE Motor, place the buggy on the floor and switch on.

 ### Receiver Code Done @unplugged
 We now have two micro:bit's coded.
 If not done so, plug the receiver micro:bit into the :MOVE motor.
 Apply power to the transmitter micro:bit (you can use the USB lead from your computer for this).
 Press Button A on your controller and see what the :MOVE Motor does.
-If your code doesnt work, check your radio group number and how you spelt "Forward" in both tutorials.
+If your code doesn't work, check your radio group number and how you spelt "Forward" in both tutorials.
 When you are ready, lets go back to the Transmitter tutorial for the next stage.
 ![Left Arrow](https://KitronikLtd.github.io/pxt-kitronik-move-motor/assets/left-arrow.jpg)

 ## Changing Directions